JasonGROSSO/Moonshot-project/documents/report/written-report.md

 - **VS Code Integration**: Ensures the tool is accessible where developers already work, minimizing context switching.
 - **Modular Codebase**: Facilitates future enhancements, such as support for additional languages or more advanced analysis features.

-### 7. Risk Assessment and Mitigation
+### 6. Risk Assessment and Mitigation

 - **Technical Complexity**: Building both an interpreter and a VS Code extension introduces complexity.
 Mitigated by following established patterns (e.g., "Crafting Interpreters") and leveraging scaffolding tools (Yeoman, VS Code Extension Generator).
 - **Limited Language Support**: Initially supports only Lox, which may limit adoption.
 The modular design allows for future language support.
-- **User Experience**: Risk of poor usability is addressed by adhering to VS Code UI/UX guidelines and iterative user testing.
+- **User Experience**: The risk of poor usability is addressed by adhering to VS Code UI/UX guidelines and iterative user testing.
 - **Compliance and Security**: Ensured by validating user input, avoiding execution of arbitrary code, and complying with open-source licenses and Marketplace policies.

-### 8. Project Management and Development Process
+### 7. Project Management and Development Process

 - **Version Control**: All code and documentation are managed via GitHub, enabling collaboration, versioning, and issue tracking.
 - **Development Workflow**: Uses TypeScript, npm scripts, and ESLint for consistent, high-quality code.
 Debugging and testing are integrated into the VS Code environment.
 - **Documentation**: Comprehensive documentation (functional, technical, and user-facing) is maintained to support onboarding and future development.
 - **Milestones**: Defined for functional/technical specifications, first release, and report completion, ensuring structured progress.

-### 9. Conclusion
+### 8. Conclusion

 The Code Diver project addresses a real and persistent challenge in software development: understanding and tracking the lifecycle of code components.
-By combining a custom interpreter with a user-friendly VS Code extension, it delivers actionable insights directly within the developer's workflow.
+Combining a custom interpreter with a user-friendly VS Code extension delivers actionable insights directly within the developer's workflow.
 The project's modular, extensible design and strong documentation position it for future growth and adaptation to evolving user needs.

 ---